AriFordsham/GHCWiki/plugins/type-checker.md

 - See [ Phab:D841](https://phabricator.haskell.org/D841) for the addition of empty closed type families.

+- See [ Phab:D909](https://phabricator.haskell.org/D909) for extensions to the TcPluginM API for creating constraints.

 - See [discussion of most recent proposed changes below](plugins/type-checker#).

 ## Motivation